The anti-abortion activists targeting women in Romania

 “I felt everything,” she recalls.
 “It’s like the anesthetic was non-existent.
 It was one of the most painful experiences I’ve had my whole life.
 I am screaming and crying.
 I told him I am about to vomit.
 I am laying on the bed and I am screaming and crying.
 He doesn’t say anything to me.
 He doesn’t say a single thing to me.
 He just gets up and leaves.”

-Adina Florea contributed to this report.
+Adina Florea contributed to this report